washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 == Changelog ==

+= [4.2.1.1] 2016-06-28 =

+* Fix - Ensure translations load as expected with all supported versions of WordPress (thanks to @JacobALund for originally reporting this on .org forums)

+= [4.2.1] 2016-06-22 =

+* Tweak - Adjust the caching rules for Month View for faster loading
+* Fix - Replace a bad return type to avoid unnecessary notices in the error log
+* Fix - Add missing styles for correctly hide screen reader text
+* Fix - Fixes `tribe_get_event_link()` which wasn't working when passing second parameter as `true'
+* Tweak - Reduce the ginormous font size of Month View titles in skeleton styles
+* Fix - Add styling to adjust List View description to full width
+* Fix - Miscellaneous tweaks to improve the Month and Day views
+* Fix - Fix a shorthand array that was causing errors in PHP 5.2 and 5.3 when importing events

 = [4.2] 2016-06-08 =

 * Feature - Added Google Maps API key field in the Settings tab to avoid map timeouts and errors on larger sites (Thanks to Yan for reporting this!)
 * Feature - Added support for featured image, multiple organizers, excerpt and more custom fields in the .csv file import function for events (Thank you to Graphic Designer for posting on UserVoice!)
 * Feature - Added support for featured image, description, map details and more custom fields in the .csv file import function for venues
 * Feature - Added support for featured image and description in the .csv file import function for organizers (Thank you to Rebecca for posting on UserVoice!)
 * Feature - Added an oEmbed template for events
 * Feature - Improve performance of a query used to determine if there are free/uncosted events (Thank you @fabianmarz for the pull request!)
 * Feature - Added support for attaching custom post types to events
 * Tweak - Improved filtering of the `tribe_event_featured_image()` function (Cheers to @fabianmarz!)
 * Tweak - Add an encoding class for the CSV importer to prevent non utf8 characters from preventing imports (Thanks to screenrage for the report!)
 * Tweak - Improved our JSON-LD output to ensure consistency (Props to @garrettjohnson and Lars!)